yi-jiayu/status/README.md

 ### Checkup binary

 The Checkup binary needs to be built as well.
-Since Checkup is not built with Go modules yet, we will need to build it in our GOPATH instead of using our submodule.

 Since our executable will be run in Lambda, we will build it for Amazon Linux with `GOOS=linux GOARCH=amd64`.
 We will also use `CGO_ENABLED=0` because we are